 Ever wonder how AI keyboards actually work?
 Or maybe your wonderin' if they're really worth downloading?
-We've all been there—sendin' that important email only to notice a embarrassing typo after hitting send.
+We've all been there—sendin' that important email only to notice an embarrassing typo after hitting send.
 But what if your keyboard could prevent these mistakes before they happen?

 AI-powered keyboards have transformed how we type on mobile devices, offering much more than the basic autocorrect we've grown used to.
 They deliver nearly flawless text through sophisticated algorithms that understand context, grammar, and even your personal writing style.